pcmichaud/micro/source/time_en.rst

 *Example*: Who buys Annual Gym memberships?

-`Della Vigna et Malmendier (2006) <https://www.aeaweb.org/articles?id=10.1257/aer.96.3.694>`_ study the choice between taking an annual membership to a Gym vs. purchasing individual passes valid for one visit to the Guym.
+`Della Vigna et Malmendier (2006) <https://www.aeaweb.org/articles?id=10.1257/aer.96.3.694>`_ study the choice between taking an annual membership to a Gym vs. purchasing individual passes valid for one visit to the Gym.
 An daily pass costs 10$.
 But given how rarely some people go to the gym, those who purchase an annual membership often end up paying much more per visit.
 Why do they buy the membership?
 Don't they know that they may suffer from present-bias?

 .. figure:: /images/Gym.png
     :alt: Della Vigna et Malmendier (2006)

-There is evidence that many under-estimate their degree of present bias.
+There is evidence that many underestimate their degree of present bias.
 Some models have been constructed to capture this degree of naiveté.

 Example: How do we help people to save?

--  Saving is, in some respect, similar to going to the Gym: costly in the short-term (sacrifice consumption), benefits in the long-term (future consumption).
+-  Saving is, in some respects, similar to going to the Gym: costly in the short-term (sacrifice consumption), benefits in the long-term (future consumption).

 -  To help people with these biases, nudges can be used.
 Turns out that making people do something by default increases retention into a particular behavior.